salaboy/from-monolith-to-k8s/workshop.md

 - **Adding Single Sign-On**: Looking at projects like [Dex](https://github.com/dexidp/dex), how would you deal with SSO and **Identity management** for your applications?
 What changes do you need to implement in each service?
 How would you configure the API Gateway to redirect requests that requires authentication?
 This tends to be such a common requirement, that adding Single Sign On to this example, migth be an excelent conttribution for someone who wants to learn in the process.

+# Sum Up

+If you made it this far, you are a **Cloud Warrior**! :suspect: :godmode: :feelsgood:

+It has been said before, "practice makes perfection" and I hope that you manage to get your hands dirty with **Kubernetes** and `kubectl`, **Helm**, **Knative** and **Camunda Cloud**.
+I know that there are tons of other things that you can do with these applications, and I hope that with some community collaboration we all can keep evolving this application to serve as a playground to explore new technologies in the Cloud-Native ecosystem.

+Feedback is highly appreciated, feel free to drop me a [DM in Twitter](http://twitter.com/salaboy) or create an issue in this repository if you have comments, suggestions or if you want to contribute to make these examples better for everyone.
+I encourage people to give this workshop to their teams, if you do so, please leave a comment or send a PR with a link to where you used it.

+Thank you all, but specially to those people who helped with feedback, code and suggestions. :blue_heart: :purple_heart: :heart:

 # Thanks to all contributors